StefanJelner/previews-generate/README.md

-  -b, --border-width <number>   width of the border between the images (default: 2) -o, --overwrite               overwrite existing files -a, --add-filename            add the filename to the top of the preview --add-filename-rel            add the relative filename to the top of the preview --add-filename-abs            add the absolute filename to the top of the preview --help                        display help for command
+  -b, --border-width <number>   width of the border between the images (default: 2) -o, --overwrite               overwrite existing files -a, --add-filename            add the filename to the top of the preview -R, --add-filename-rel        add the relative filename to the top of the preview -A, --add-filename-abs        add the absolute filename to the top of the preview --help                        display help for command
 ```